Slideshow image

 1 Comment

-David about 5 years ago
+David over 5 years ago

 Gorgeous story.
 Wonderful memorial to Mrs Palin.